laxatzi/100-days-of-code/log.md

 **Today's Progress**:

 Not in the mood for a lot of coding today.
 Some edits to css files of previous projects.
 Read MDN documentation about CSS variables for another day.

+### Day 38  March 24 Sunday

+Read about the overflow property and CSS Counters on MDN.
+Created a mobile app layout with flebox.  ###March 25  is National Day where I live (Greece) and was spent on festivals, family gatherings and history articles reading.
+I'll make up for lost time tomorrow.